EBX (album)

-EBX is a series of box sets from Erasure, collecting material originally released on 12″, cassette, CD, and DVD singles, released in the UK by Mute Records between 1999 and 2021.
+EBX is a series of box sets released by English synth-pop duo Erasure, collecting material originally released on 12″, cassette, CD, and DVD singles, released in the UK by Mute Records between 1999 and 2021.
 Seven volumes of EBX have been released.
 EBX1 and EBX2 were released in 1999, then EBX3 and EBX4 in 2001.
 EBX5 refers to the retrospective box set From Moscow to Mars, released in 2016.
 The standard EBX series resumed in 2018 with the release of EBX6, followed by EBX7 in 2019 and EBX8 in 2021.

 Each set presents, in chronological order, five of the band's singles.
 Although cover art was altered (specifically for the sets), the track listings represent all music originally found on the UK versions of their singles, including all remixes and B-sides.

 The first four box sets were originally released on CD, and subsequently fell out of print but were released digitally in 2017.
 Beginning with EBX6, the sets were released only on digital platforms.